 Head to the desert for clear skies and days in the lows 90’s with overnights in the low 60s.

 Visiting California in October

 Looking for the best weather in California?
 Head to San Diego!
 It’s arguably also the best weather in the United States, and that’s especially true in October.
 (But San Diego in winter is also beautiful!)

-While other places in America are getting colder, San Diego still has perfect beach weather without oppressive heat or humidity.
-One of the best places to visit in San Diego in October is Balboa Park.
-There are so many attractions within Balboa Park that you could easily spend several days there.
+While other places in America are getting colder, San Diego still has perfect beach weather without oppressive heat or humidity, making it one of the best vacation spots in California in October.
+Be sure to head to beautiful Balboa Park while you’re here.
+There are so many attractions that you could easily spend several days there.

 In fact, the world-famous San Diego Zoo could take up an entire day all by itself.
 If you’ve got kids, Halloween festivities at the San Diego Zoo last for most of the month.

 If you’re more interested in culture, visit the San Diego Museum of Man in the California Tower.
 And if you’d rather be outside enjoying nature, take a moment to smell the stunning blooms in the rose garden.

 Travelers who want to soak up some rays—those in search of the best beaches to visit in California in October—will love Coronado Beach.
 This beach has often been voted one of the best beaches in the world, and if you’re from a colder climate it feel amazing to spend all day outside basking in the sunshine this time of year.
 This beach is located on Coronado Island, so take the lovely Coronado Ferry from downtown San Diego to get there.